pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/MAIN-UPGRADE-FROM-1.5-TO-1.6.md

     ./run-config-follower
     ./run-pryv
     ```
-5. In each core server check when migration process is finished, it may take some time
-because all indexes have to be rebuilt.
+5. In each core server, check when the migration process is finished.
+It may take some time because all indexes have to be rebuilt.
 You can monitor the process with:

     Mongodb: